Find Affordable College Courses

 Read full report on Communication & Media Studies at Eastern Connecticut State University

-Western Connecticut State University landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree communication and media studies programs.
-Located in the small city of Danbury, WestConn is a public college with a small student population.
+Western Connecticut State University did quite well in this year’s ranking of the most popular places for communication and media studies students to get a bachelor’s degree.
+It came in at #6 on the list.
+Located in the city of Danbury, WestConn is a public college with a small student population.

 About 62% of the students majoring in communications at the school are women while 38% are male.